-- Turn on the Mesh layer in the Treeview. - Turn on the Contours layer in the Treeview. - In the Treeview double-click on the Contours layer and select entity Stress and results component Damage. - Select the Contour Display tab and ensure the Contour key option is selected.

-- Click the OK button to display contours of damage and a contour summary. - Move the Mesh layer to follow the Contours layer in the Treeview so the mesh is visible on top of the contour display.
+- Select Yes to change the Values layer settings to match those of the Contours layer. - Select the Contour Display tab and ensure the Contour key option is selected. - Click the OK button to display contours of damage and a contour summary. - Move the Mesh layer to follow the Contours layer in the Treeview so the mesh is visible on top of the contour display.